gtalug/website/pages/speaking.markdown

   - Optionally, a link to your presentation, website or other materials you would like to make available
   - A couple sentences describing the talk.
   - A "Bio", one or two sentences which say something about yourself relative to your talk.
-  - Your phone number in case there's an emergency or so that we can reach you if you're running late
+  - Your phone number in case there's an emergency or so that we can reach you in case you're running late

 Check the location and maps to be sure not to get lost!

-The description and bio will be used on our website, for our announcement and to introduce you as a speaker.
+The description and bio will be used on our website, in announcements and to introduce you as a speaker at the meeting.

 And please review the GTALUG Code of Conduct!